sonic-net/SONiC/doc/smart-switch/pmon/smartswitch-pmon.md

     | REBOOT_CAUSE_DPU_SELF_REBOOT | SW | DPU Software reboots the DPU |

 2. Though the get_oper_status(self) can get the operational status of the DPU Modules, the current implementation only has limited capabilities.
     * Can only state MODULE_STATUS_FAULT and can't show exactly where in the state progression the DPU failed.
-This is critical in fault isolation, DPU switch over decision, resiliency and recovery
+This is critical in fault isolation, DPU switchover decision, resiliency and recovery
     * Though this is platform implementation specific, in a multi vendor use case, there has to be a consistent way of storing and accessing the information.
-    * Store the state progression (Powered, PCIe-Link-Status, Host-DPU Eth-Link-Status, Firmware-Boot_status, OS-Boot-Status, ControlPlane-State, DataPlane-Status) on the host ChassisStateDB.
+    * Store the state progression (dpu-npu-midplane-link, dpu-booted, dpu-controlplane, dpu-dataplane) on the host ChassisStateDB.
     * get_state_info(self) will return an object with the ChassisStateDB data
-    * Potential consumer: Switch CLIs, Utils (install/repair images), HA, LB, Life Cycle Manager
+    * Potential consumers: HA, LB, Switch CLIs, Utils (install/repair images), Life Cycle Manager
-    * Use cases: Debuggability, error recovery (reset, power cycle) and fault management, consolidated view of Switch and DPU state
+    * Use cases: HA, Debuggability, error recovery (reset, power cycle) and fault management, consolidated view of Switch and DPU state

 * ChassisStateDB Schema for DPU_STATE
     ```